Music

 greg.sojka@drake.edu

-Sojka has sung professionally with several organizations and opera companies (most notably Seattle, Tacoma, and Kitsap Operas), been a soloist with Rainier Family Opera, Tacoma Symphony/Master Chorale, Dorian Opera Theatre, Missouri Symphony, several churches, and been a featured soloist and clinician for the internationally-renowned Seattle Men's Chorus, singing to sold-out crowds of thousands in Seattle's Benaroya Hall.
-He taught for several years on the voice faculty of Pacific Lutheran University, where his students were featured soloists and competition winners (student Tyler Gubsch was a four-year recipient of the esteemed Mary Baker Russell Scholarship, the highest honor of PLU's Music Dept.).
-While pursuing doctoral studies in voice and conducting at the University of Oregon, Sojka taught studio voice, class voice, conducting, and lyric diction, mentored graduate teaching fellows in their pedagogy, coordinated the 100-level voice program, and conducted/performed with UO ensembles (including the internationally-acclaimed UO Chamber Choir).
+Sojka has been active as a performer, university/private voice instructor, conductor, clinician, writer, and arts administrator.
+He has sung professionally with several organizations and opera companies (most notably Seattle and Tacoma Operas), been active as an oratorio soloist with various orchestras and choirs, and been a featured soloist and clinician for the internationally-renowned Seattle Men's Chorus, singing to sold-out crowds of thousands in Seattle's Benaroya Hall.
+He taught on the voice faculty of Pacific Lutheran University (Seattle area) for several years, where his students were named scholarship recipients, featured soloists, and competition winners.
+While pursuing doctoral studies in vocal performance/pedagogy and conducting at the University of Oregon, Sojka taught studio voice, class voice, conducting, and lyric diction, mentored doctoral teaching fellows in their pedagogy, coordinated the 100-level voice program, and conducted/performed with UO ensembles (including the internationally-acclaimed UO Chamber Choir).
 Greg served as chorus master for Eugene (OR) Opera company to highly-praised productions of Barber of SevilleBeatrice et Benedict, and Lucia di Lammermoor.
 Additionally, he has taught voice at Stephens College and the University of Missouri-Columbia; he was featured in several roles with Missouri's Show Me Opera and was named a Tom Mills Scholar at the University of Missouri-Columbia.

 As Director of Music Ministries at Eugene's First Congregational and Seattle's Lake Burien Presbyterian Churches, Sojka led large, vibrant, inter-generational communities of volunteer and professional musicians.
 He conducted several ensembles and supervised immensely talented music staffs.
 Highlights included conducting several choral/orchestral masterworks, as well as musical styles including Taizé, gospel, jazz, Appalachian/Southern Harmony, contemporary, classical, and more.
 He has collaborated with some of the NW region's most notable musicians and ensembles.